Cocaine Rehab in Washington State

 - Physical dependency — Needing cocaine to function or else major withdrawal symptoms are triggered

 Cocaine dependency requires professional treatment.
-Users can end up in jail, mental institutions, or even the morgue if they don’t seek help.
+Users can end up in jail, mental institutions, or struggling to keep themselves alive if they don’t seek help.
 Addiction is not a choice or a problem with self-control.
 Cocaine abuse is a mental illness that can be successfully managed.

 Race, age, gender, socioeconomic class, or religion don’t matter.
 Cocaine dependency affects everyone.